flying-sheep/bibfmt/README.md

 Formatting:
-  -b, --sort-by-bibkey  sort entries by BibTeX key (default: false) -t, --tab-indent      use tabs for indentation (default: false) -d {braces,quotes}, --delimiter-type {braces,quotes}
+  -b, --sort-by-bibkey  sort entries by BibTeX key (default: false) --indent INDENT       how to indent the entries.
+                        Specify e.g. `4` for 4 spaces or `tab` (default: 2 spaces)
+  -d {braces,quotes}, --delimiter-type {braces,quotes}
                         which delimiters to use in the output file (default: braces {...}) --doi-url-type {unchanged,new,short}